 David was a great conqueror, but he was not a one-man show.
 There are several large sections of text in the Bible that name key military figures in David’s army.
 These men helped him secure his throne.
-A group called David’s Mighty Men (also known as “The Thirty”) appear in two sections of scripture, I Chronicles 11:10-47 and II Samuel 23:8-39.
+A group called David’s Mighty Men (also known as “The Thirty”) appears in two sections of scripture, I Chronicles 11:10-47 and II Samuel 23:8-39.
 The tales of their achievements would make great theatrical movies and makes for an engaging study!

 Who Were David’s Mighty Men?